In Blazor there are several attributes you can place on elements to handle events, for example:

 Look for the Example5 project for loading sprites from 1 image.
 This example also show basic movement of the sprite over the screen.

-In my next blog I will continue on this subject and we will talk about how we can add sound to our game.
+In my next blog I will continue on this subject and we will talk about how we can add sound to our game and create a real snake game.